skippyr/astral/README.md

 A custom dual-line ZSH theme that shows:
 * user
 * hostname
-* directory
+* current directory
-* source virtual environments
+* source virtual environment
 * git branch

 Here's a preview for you to check out: